-Berkeley Research Group, LLC recently added a preeminent Government Contracts practice to the firm, with the addition of directors Mary Karen Wills, Sajeev Malaveetil, Terence E. Rodgers, and Dennis A. Staats, and principals Ryan D. Byrd, Charles V. Choyce, Jr., and Theodore Needham.
+BRG recently added a preeminent Government Contracts practice to the firm, with the additions of Mary Karen Wills, Terence E. Rodgers, Ryan D. Byrd, and Charles V. Choyce, Jr.

 “Government contracting creates significant opportunities and challenges for many of our clients,” said BRG Chairman and Principal Executive Officer David J. Teece.
 “Our Government Contracts team offers clients extensive and unique industry experience along with unrivaled capabilities in regulatory interpretation and compliance, policy and procedure evaluation, investigation, litigation support, dispute resolution, and advisory services.”

 Mary Karen Wills, based in BRG’s Washington, DC, office, is an expert in government contract accounting, administration, and compliance.
 She has over 25 years of experience providing consulting and financial advisory services to companies and organizations that range from middle market to the Fortune 100.
 Ms. Wills has in-depth experience with the Federal Acquisition Regulation (FAR), Cost Accounting Standards (CAS), and other federal government procurement regulations.
 In addition to often serving as an expert on matters related to contract cost reasonableness and realism, Ms. Wills has assisted organizations with assessing respective government contract and grant requirements and implementing accounting structures, systems, and controls to facilitate compliance.